 If you are looking for a restaurant for your Sengkang makan Plan, head over to The Seletar Mall – which is conveniently connected via Fernvale Light Rail Transit.

-One NEW opening you can look forward to is Singapura Heritage which houses favourite local dishes under one roof, included with familiar names such as ENG’s Wantan Noodle, along with new stalls of Zhen Jie Prawn Noodle, Bee Hong Hainanese Chicken Rice, and Michelin-recommended Ann Chin Popiah.
+NEW opening you can try are Yakiniku-GO and Singapura Heritage which houses favourite local dishes under one roof, included with familiar names such as ENG’s Wantan Noodle, along with new stalls of Zhen Jie Prawn Noodle, Bee Hong Hainanese Chicken Rice, and Michelin-recommended Ann Chin Popiah.

 Other The Seletar Mall F&B you can consider to satisfy your cravings include Din Tai Fung (#02-07/10), Ha-Jun Korean (#B1-02/03), Lao Huo Tang (#B1-28/29), My Briyani House (#01-31/32/33), My Kampung (#B2-07), O’Coffee Club (#02-K7), and Ten Points Porridge (#B1-26).